Home Articles The Ultimate Guide to Tech Gadgets for Architects: Boost Efficiency and Creativity

 Smart Devices for Increased Productivity

 Incorporating smart devices into an architect’s toolkit can vastly improve productivity.
-Smart assistants and wearable tech provide seamless integration and efficiency vital to modern architectural workflows.
+Smart assistants and wearable tech provide easy integration and efficiency vital to modern architectural workflows.

 Smart Assistants

 Smart assistants like Amazon Alexa, Google Assistant, and Apple’s Siri perform automated tasks and provide hands-free assistance.
-These devices manage schedules, set reminders, and answer queries, thus streamlining daily operations.
-Voice-activated devices can control office environments, adjust lighting, and manage thermostats, creating an optimal workspace.
+These devices manage schedules, set reminders, and answer queries, streamlining daily operations.
+Voice-activated devices can control office environments, adjust lighting, and manage thermostats, creating a better workspace.
 Integration with project management tools allows architects to track deadlines and milestones using simple voice commands.

 Wearable Tech

 Wearable tech such as smartwatches and augmented reality (AR) glasses enhances productivity.
 Smartwatches from Apple, Samsung, and Garmin keep us connected by providing notifications, calendar alerts, and health tracking right on our wrists.
-They monitor stress levels and track physical activity, promoting well-being which translates into better work performance.
-AR glasses, exemplified by Microsoft HoloLens and Google Glass, overlay digital information onto the physical world.
-Architects use AR to visualize designs in real space, conduct virtual walkthroughs, and collaborate remotely with clients and team members, streamlining the design process.
+They monitor stress levels and track physical activity, supporting well-being which translates into better work performance.
+AR glasses, including Microsoft HoloLens 2 and Meta Quest 3 in passthrough mode, overlay digital information onto the physical world.
+Architects use AR to visualize designs in real space, conduct virtual walkthroughs, and collaborate remotely with clients and team members.
+For a deeper look, see our overview of VR in architecture.

 Here is a comparison of smart devices and wearable tech useful for architects: